Stockwell Six: Campaigns

-Ridgewell
+Derek Ridgewell

-Ridgewell was involved in a number of controversial high-profile cases in the early 1970s, until the "Tottenham Court Road Two" were acquitted in 1973.
+Derek Ridgewell was involved in a number of controversial high-profile cases in the early 1970s, until the "Tottenham Court Road Two" were acquitted in 1973.
 He was then moved into a department investigating mailbag theft where he worked with two criminals to split material stolen from mailbags.

-He hid the profits of his crimes in five bank accounts, one in Zurich and a bank deposit box.
+He hid the profits of his crimes in five bank accounts, one in Zürich and a bank deposit box.

 He stole over £1m sterling (approx £4m sterling in 2021).
 Although just a detective sergeant, he owned property and businesses.

 Ridgewell was convicted of theft in 1980 and sentenced to seven years.
+The governor of Ford prison asked Ridgewell why he had committed crimes, to which Ridgewell replied "I just went bent".
+He died in prison in 1982, reportedly of a heart attack, possibly murdered, aged 37.

 Convictions overturned

 In July 2021 Courtney Harriot, Paul Green and Cleveland Davidson were acquitted at the Royal Courts of Justice.
 The two other members of the Stockwell Six who were convicted had not then been traced.
 In November 2021 Texo Johnson‘s conviction was also quashed by the Court of Appeal.

-Sir Julian Flaux sat with Mr Justice Linden and Mr Justice Wall and said "It is most unfortunate that it has taken nearly 50 years to rectify the injustice suffered by these appellants.".
+Sir Julian Flaux sat with Mr Justice Linden and Mr Justice Wall and said "It is most unfortunate that it has taken nearly 50 years to rectify the injustice suffered by these appellants".
 He added "These appeals are allowed and the convictions are quashed."

-The governor of Ford prison asked Ridgewell why he had committed crimes, to which Ridgewell replied "I just went bent".
+Ronald de Souza was traced as a result of a call from the Criminal Cases Review Commission for him to come forward, and he applied in December 2024 for his case to be reviewed.
+In January 2025 the CCRC confirmed it had referred his case back to the Court of Appeal.
+In July 2025 his conviction was overturned.